rogerboesch/magicleap-tutorial-cpp/README.md

 Visit also my [blog](http://www.rogerboesch.com).
 I write regularly about AR/VR for the Magic Leap 1 and Oculus Quest.
-Also I'm an exctive Retro Game Developer for Sinclair ZX & QL, C64, Atari 2600 & 800XL, Oric Atmos, Micro BBC and many more!
+Also I'm an active Retro Game Developer for Sinclair ZX & QL, C64, Atari 2600 & 800XL, Oric Atmos, Micro BBC and many more!